Location of Rishikesh

-Rishikesh India’s northern state is a city in Dehradun district of Uttarakhand.
-Because of it’s location in the foothills of the Himalayas in northern India, and, as it is bisected by the wide and sluggish Ganges, it is known as The Gateway to the Garhwal Himalayas and Yoga Capital.
+Rishikesh India’s northern state is a city located in Dehradun district of Uttarakhand.
+Because of location of Rishikesh in the foothills of the Himalayas in northern India, and, as it is bisected by the wide and sluggish Ganges, it is known as The Gateway to the Garhwal Himalayas and Yoga Capital.
 Rishikesh, the name of Vishnu means “Lord of Senses”.
 It is about 25 km north of Haridwar and 43 km south-east of Dehradun.

 Rishikesh is famous as "Dev Bhoomi" – which means - the abode of Gods.
 The name of the city is Rishikesh as the city has a large number of Ashrams and temples.
 Thousands of nature loving tourists come to visit Rishikesh because of its scenic beauty.
 Rishikesh is surrounded by Shivalik range of the Himalayas.
 Ganges the serene, mystical river running through Himalayas provides a superb panoramic memory for the visitors.
 The river Ganges which flows through Rishikesh is considered holy, and the city is renowned as a centre for studying yoga and meditation.
 As with Haridwar about an hour south, Rishikesh as considered by Hindus is a holy city and is vegetarian by law.
 Rishikesh is meat and Alcohol free city due to its Spiritual and mystical environment.